 Marc Prosser, Publisher, Fit Small Business

 When people look up businesses like yours online, you want to be one of the first names that comes up.
 One of the first steps to getting there is to build citations for your business, which means making sure your business is accurately listed in as many online directories as possible.
-If you haven’t done so already, click here to scan your listings and find out how well your business shows up in local searches.
+If you haven’t done so already, check your listings in Yelp, Google Maps, and other sites and make sure you have the right information posted.

 Tracy Willis, Content Strategist, N2Q Consulting

-Retail marketers can generate free advertising by asking their customer to show off their products with a custom hashtag!
+Retail marketers can generate free advertising by asking their customers to share photos of themselves using the product with a custom hashtag!
 This hashtag can be searched by users and can also be leveraged by sharing customer posts on your brand’s social networks.

-Create a friend referral pop up on your website to drive wordofmouth marketing.
+14. Create a friend referral pop up on your website to drive word-of-mouth marketing.

 Madeline Johnson, CEO, Marketing & Public Relations, The Market Council

 Word-of-mouth marketing is where 90% of your new business growth will come from.
 Speed this along by creating a friend referral pop up on your website and help your biggest fans spread the word faster.
 Reward those that bring in friends with promotions and incentives.